clhleroy/Star-Citizen-DEVS-Recommended-File-Deletion/README.md

 What does this do you ask, THAT'S SIMPLE.

-It deletes ALL shaders and ALL Necessary files and folders out of the USER folder, LEAVING your Star Citizen settings and key binds alone.
+It deletes ALL shaders and ALL necessary files and folders out of the USER folder, LEAVING your Star Citizen settings and key binds alone.

 DRAW BACK,